jlzhang93/Capstone_2/README.md

 ##  Project Approach

 There are missing values and incorrect data in the .csv files, so data cleaning is a necessary step.
-Data exploratory analysis will be done, and useful features and DataFrame in proper formats will be generated through data wrangling.
-Regression models will be tried to predict energy use.
+Data exploratory analysis has been done, and useful features and DataFrame in proper formats are generated through data wrangling.
+Regression models are tried to predict energy use.

-## Deliverables

-Python scripts and summary report.